 Our Managing Director, Sarah Jezzini, leads our team.

-Sarah holds a Bachelor of Psychological Science (Organisational Psychology) with First Class Honours, a Master of Business Law, and a Master of Commerce (Industrial Relations).
+With over a decade of specialised academic and professional experience, Sarah is a recognised expert in workplace and employment matters, offering specialised capability in psychosocial risk management, regulatory compliance, organisational systems, and human resources to drive sustainable workforce safety and performance.
+Her work spans strategic advisory, complex investigations, national research partnerships, and systems-level workforce interventions, all underpinned by a multidisciplinary foundation in law, psychology, human resources, and health and safety.
+Sarah holds a Bachelor of Psychological Science with First Class Honours, a Master of Business Law, and a Master of Commerce (Industrial Relations).
 During her Juris Doctor studies, she completed a thesis examining reasonable management action as a legal defence to psychological injury claims.
 She is currently completing a Master of Organisational Psychology and a PhD in Psychology, Work Health and Safety, and Human Factors at the University of Queensland, and is a provisionally registered psychologist.

+Sarah’s work bridges academic research and practice, and she is recognised for translating complex findings into meaningful insights for regulators, executives, and safety professionals.
 Beyond research and investigations, Sarah has extensive consulting experience across WHS, workforce strategy, and industrial relations.
-She has delivered strategic workforce planning and resourcing solutions—including workforce modelling, skills gap analysis, and talent mapping—for clients in construction, manufacturing, mining, IT, and professional services.
+She has delivered strategic workforce planning and resourcing solutions, including workforce modelling, skills gap analysis, and talent mapping for clients in construction, manufacturing, IT, aged care and NDIS.
 She has provided market-informed salary benchmarking, overseen recruitment strategy, and advised executive teams on attraction and retention approaches aligned with legislative and award frameworks.

-A pioneer in proactive psychosocial risk management, she developed a hazard identification and assessment service tailored to meet evolving WHS regulations.
-She has designed and implemented industry-specific WHS policies and assurance programs, conducted audits and investigations, and advised on compliance strategies for sectors including health, aged care, education, NDIS, retail, petrochemical, construction, manufacturing and transport.
-Her work is known for integrating human factors principles to deliver sustainable safety outcomes and foster high-performing, psychologically safe workplaces.
+Sarah has designed and implemented industry-specific WHS policies and procedures, undertaken investigations, and advised on compliance strategies for sectors including health, aged care, education, NDIS, retail, mining, construction, manufacturing and transport.
+Her work is known for integrating multidisciplinary principles to deliver sustainable safety outcomes and foster high-performing, safe workplaces.
+Sarah also delivers employer training on topics including WHS compliance, return-to-work obligations, workers’ compensation, psychosocial hazards and sexual harassment.

+She has supported businesses through complex industrial relations matters, such as performance management, termination, and dispute resolution, responding to worker compensation insurers, all while advocating for improved WHS and workforce policies in collaboration with government, industry, and regulatory bodies.
 Her career reflects a rare integration of academic depth and applied expertise, united by a long-standing commitment to improving systems, strengthening workforce capability, and advancing safe, lawful, and inclusive work environments.

 SJ Workplace is a workplace health and safety, compliance and risk management specialist.
 Our team of dedicated professionals have focused their skills on developing and refining expertise in workforce management.
 From managing complex work health and safety projects to the analysis of risk management needs of an organisation, our experienced team has the skills and attributes to work seamlessly with an organisation to meet its ongoing and ever evolving workforce needs.